openvinotoolkit/model_server/docs/build_from_source.md

 ### `JOBS`

 Number of compilation jobs.
 By default it is set to the number of CPU cores.
-On hosts with low RAM, this value can be reduced to avoid out of memory errors form the compilation.
+On hosts with low RAM, this value can be reduced to avoid out of memory errors during the compilation.

 ```bash
 make docker_build JOBS=2